 Mission & History

-Levine’s core values – excellence and opportunity – infuse everything we do.
-Our distinguished faculty offer a broad and well-rounded curriculum that provides a strong musical foundation for students of different ages, abilities, and interests.
-We strive to make Levine’s education available to everyone.
-Hundreds of students receive substantial scholarship assistance; many hundreds more receive free instruction through fully-funded in-school programs.
+Levine’s Core Values — excellence and opportunity — infuse everything we do.
+Our distinguished faculty provides individualized instruction and music therapy for students of all ages, abilities, and interests, building a foundation for lifelong musical expression.
+We strive to make our programs available to everyone.
+Hundreds receive substantial scholarship assistance; thousands more receive free music experiences through community partnership initiatives and performances.

 OUR MISSION AND CORE VALUES IN ACTION

-We also believe that opportunities to hear great musicians, and to perform, can be important parts of a well-rounded music education.
+We also believe that opportunities to hear great musicians and to perform can be important parts of a well-rounded music education.
 Levine’s performance series (Levine Presents) offers master classes with visiting artists of international renown and faculty performances in prominent venues.
-We also offer student recitals, workshops, juries, and competitions that offer additional opportunities for learning and enrich the lives of both performers and audiences.
+We also offer student recitals, workshops, juries, and competitions that provide additional learning opportunities and enrich the lives of both performers and audiences.

 History